 Sessions and timings for all workshops can be adapted, and I can identify additional guest speakers if there are particular topics that participants would like to cover – anything from building confidence to social media for small businesses.
 Wherever possible, the speakers will be fellow freelancers.

 A note on administration

-You’re all busy people, so it’s my aim to reduce the administrative burden on you as much as possible: You organise the venue, marketing and any catering, and we’ll do everything on the day.
+You’re all busy people, so it’s my aim to reduce the administrative burden on you as much as possible: You organise the venue, marketing and catering for workshops, and I’ll do everything on the day.

-We’ll just need parking, where possible, and visitor access to any AV equipment, where necessary.
-If you’re not able to attend, we’re happy to distribute sign in sheets/feedback forms and talk to the participants about other sources of support available to them.
+I’ll just need parking, where possible, and visitor access to any AV equipment, where necessary.
+If you’re not able to attend, I’m happy to distribute sign in sheets/feedback forms and talk to the participants about other sources of support available to them.